Fort Frederick (Kingston, Ontario)

 Fort Frederick is a historic military building located on Point Frederick on the grounds of the Royal Military College of Canada (RMC) in Kingston, Ontario, Canada.
 Its construction dates to 1846 and the Oregon boundary dispute.
 The fort consists of earthworks surrounding a Martello tower.
-Fort Frederick is included in two separate National Historic Sites of Canada: Kingston Fortifications National Historic Site and the Point Frederick Buildings National Historic Site.
+Fort Frederick is included in two separate National Historic Sites of Canada: the Kingston Fortifications National Historic Site and the Point Frederick Buildings National Historic Site.

 History

 Fort Frederick was built on the south end of Point Frederick, the site of the Kingston Royal Naval Dockyard.
 The point and fort were named after Frederick, Prince of Wales.
 The original fort, consisting of earthworks, was built during the War of 1812 for protection against naval attack.
 On November 10, 1812, the Fort Frederick battery took part in the Battle of Kingston Harbour, repulsing an American naval squadron under Commodore Isaac Chauncey.